dotnet/designs/accepted/2020/linking-libraries.md

 #### Serialization

-An especially hard situation for the trimming is code that uses Reflection to serialize and deserialize object graphs to and from some external representation.
+An especially hard situation for the trimming tool is code that uses Reflection to serialize and deserialize object graphs to and from some external representation.
 Examples in the .NET Libraries include (but are not limited to):